DocStem/CustomReportCards-master/README.md

 (On client systems we modify the SendMail.php base function to speed the process...That information is too technical for this post.)

-### Things To Be Aware Of
+### Things To Know
 ------
 **THIS IS A WORK IN PROGRESS  -- Additional Professional Polish is still needed** This application is in production for the groups that needed it.
 You will need to modify if you download to fit your needs.

 1. This module makes use of SQL Views to simplify future changes.
 Their is an additional SQL View package to support JasperServer called ICA_SIS_VIEWS.
+This module does install ALL the Views you need.
 2. *This module does a modification to standard Rosario, it expands the COURSE TITLE to 60 Characters!*
-3. This module installs Postgres SQL Functions to do many calculations and make updates / modifications simpler
+3. This module installs Postgres SQL Functions to do many calculations and make updates / modifications simpler.
+This is only important if your a coder.
 4. The more complex your report card layout, the longer the report does take to generate.
 This is a direct function of HTML to pdf conversion.
+We create a new Report card ever .3 seconds and email it.

 ### SQL needed / added elements
 ------